nyu-cs-cy-6533-fall-2021/assignment-4-environment-mapping-and-shadow-mapping-YiLight/README.md

 * press 'w' will change selected objects to wireframe shading
 * press 'f' will change selected objects to flat shading
 * press 'p' will change selected objects to phong shading
+* press 'k' will change selected objects to reflect environment mapping
+* press 'l' will change selected objects to refract environment mapping

 ## Screenshots of program
 1. Start of the program